tldr-pages/tldr/pages/linux/zile.md

 > Zile is a lightweight clone of the Emacs text editor.
 > More information: <https://www.gnu.org/software/zile/>.

-- Start in console mode (without X window):
+- Start a buffer for volatile notes, they won't be saved:

 `zile`